To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 What kind of return on investment can I expect?

-The rate of return of a particular investment very much depends on the type of loan, the tenor of the loan and the quality of the borrower.
-Generally, you can expect to earn between 8% and 18% per annum.
+The rate of return of a particular investment very much depends on the type of financing, the tenor of the financing and the quality of the counterparty.
+Generally, you can expect to earn between 8% and 18% per annum although in certain situations interest rate or returns may be lower.
 At Minterest, we seek out better-quality borrowers as we aim to be a true alternative to conventional financial institutions.
-Interest rates payable on these loans will commensurate with the credit risks associated with the borrower.
+Interest rates payable on these financings will commensurate with the credit risks associated with the borrower.
 As such, you may notice that interest rates on loans posted on our platform may be lower than others.
 We will also bring quality structuring and credit analysis expertise to all the deals we consider for posting on the Minterest platform.

 Would my return on investment be taxable?